Swim Meet FAQs

 3. My kid got sick at the last moment.
 What should I do?

 We get it, things happen!
-You must e-mail the head coach asap once you know your child is not swimming.
-It is important for him//her to know so that a) they are not expending resources looking for your swimmer and b) they can rearrange relays if needed.
+You must e-mail Coach Tim ([email protected]) asap once you know your child is not swimming.
+It is important for him to know so that he is not spending time during the meet looking for your swimmer and so he can rearrange relay teams if needed.

 4. I forgot to declare for a meet!
 What should I do?